pranav-0309/taxi_route_optimization/README.md

 - **Rewards System:** Includes a penalty of -1 for each step taken without other rewards, +20 for successful passenger delivery, and -10 for illegal pickup or dropoff actions.
 Actions resulting in no operation, like hitting a wall, also incur a time step penalty.

 ![Taxi-v3 environment snapshot](Taxi_snap.png)

+All my code is written in the `notebook.ipynb` file, do check it out! and have a look at the output stored in `taxi_agent_behavior.gif`.